Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Introduction

-Occupation kernels generalize occupation measures, which have been leveraged extensively in optimal control, in a way analogous to how kernel functions generalize delta distributions \cite{SCC.Lasserre.Henrion.ea2008,SCC.Majumdar.Vasudevan.ea2014,SCC.Korda.Henrion.ea2016}.
-In particular, like kernel functions, occupation kernels provide a function theoretic analog of their respective measures in a RKHS.
-Hence, occupation kernels themselves can be leveraged as basis functions for approximation, and indeed occupation kernels have been used in precisely that manner for motion tomography in \cite{arXivSCC.Russo.Kamalapurkar.ea2021} as well as for a regression approach to fractional order nonlinear system identification in \cite{SCC.Li.Rosenfeld2020}.
-Occupation kernels are also leveraged as basis functions for the construction of eigenfunctions for finite rank representations of Liouville operators in a continuous time Dynamic Mode Decomposition routine in \cite{SCC.Rosenfeld.Kamalapurkar.ea2021}.
+Occupation kernels are functions in a RKHS that represent trajectories of a dynamical system.
+Since the span of the occupation kernels can be shown to be dense in the RKHS, they can be leveraged as basis functions for approximation (see Proposition \ref{prop:SystemTrajectoryDensity}).
+Indeed, occupation kernels have been used in precisely that manner for motion tomography in \cite{SCC.Russo.Kamalapurkar.ea2022} as well as for a regression approach to fractional order nonlinear system identification in \cite{SCC.Li.Rosenfeld2020}.
+Occupation kernels are also leveraged as basis functions for the construction of eigenfunctions for finite rank representations of Liouville operators in a continuous time dynamic mode decomposition routine in \cite{SCC.Rosenfeld.Kamalapurkar.ea2022}.
+Occupation kernels generalize the idea of occupation measures, which have been leveraged extensively in optimal control, in a way analogous to how kernel functions generalize delta distributions \cite{SCC.Lasserre.Henrion.ea2008,SCC.Majumdar.Vasudevan.ea2014,SCC.Korda.Henrion.ea2016}.
+Like kernel functions, occupation kernels provide a function theoretic analog of their respective measures in a RKHS.

-The present manuscript generalizes two different approaches to system identification using occupation kernels, where occupation kernels for higher order control affine systems are introduced in Section \ref{sec:kernels}, and these are leveraged as basis functions for the resolution of a regularized regression problem for higher order control affine systems of the form $\frac{d^{s}}{dt^{s}} x = f(x) + g(x) u$.
-Specifically, this extends the regression approach for fractional order dynamical systems in \cite{SCC.Li.Rosenfeld2020} as well as giving a generalization of the control occupation kernels used in combination with control Liouville operators in \cite{SCC.Rosenfeld.Kamalapurkar2021}.
+The present manuscript generalizes two different approaches to system identification using occupation kernels, occupation kernels for higher order control affine systems are introduced in Section \ref{sec:kernels}, and are leveraged as basis functions for the resolution of a regularized regression problem for higher order control affine systems of the form $\frac{\mathrm{d}^{s}}{\mathrm{d}t^{s}} x = f(x) + g(x) u$.
+Specifically, this paper extends the regression approach for fractional order dynamical systems in \cite{SCC.Li.Rosenfeld2020} as well as giving a generalization of the control occupation kernels used in combination with control Liouville operators in \cite{SCC.Rosenfeld.Kamalapurkar2021}.